swri-robotics/marti_common/README.md

 Package migration notes:
 1. `swri_image_util`
-    `replace_colors_node` has not been ported yet due to extensive changes in how ROS parameters work
+    `replace_colors_node` has not been ported from ROS 1 yet due to extensive changes in how ROS parameters work
-2. `swri_roscpp`
-    1. Many parameter-related classes have been removed; they are unnecessary due to `roscpp::Node::delcare_parameter` providing equivalent functionality now
-    2. Topic services have not been ported yet
-3. `swri_transform_util`
-    `initialize_origin.py` does not publish a tf frame due to tf2 Python bindings not being fully functional in ROS 2 Dashing
-4. Launch files
-    Launch files have not yet been migrated to ROS 2

-Also note that many features have not been tested yet.
-Please open an issue if you try to use something and it doesn't work.

-Installation (ROS Foxy, Galactic, Humble)
+Installation (ROS 2 Humble, Iron, Rolling)
 ------------

 If you have installed ROS 2, you can install any of the packages in this repository with apt-get:

     sudo apt-get install ros-${ROS_DISTRO}-<package>

-Building From Source (ROS Foxy, Galactic, Humble)
+Building From Source (ROS 2 Humble, Iron, Rolling)
 ------------

 These directions assume you have already set up rosdep.
 See the [rosdep documentation](http://wiki.ros.org/rosdep) on the ROS wiki for help setting up rosdep.